mike-engel/swiftvg/README.md

 There are four testing commands:

 ```
+npm run build:browser – build a UMD file for a browser to consume
+npm run build:site – build the JS bundle for the public site
-npm run test - run all tests
+npm run test – run all tests
 npm run test:coverage - get a coverage report
-npm run test:lint - lint the project using standard
+npm run test:lint – lint the project using standard
-npm run test:unit - run only unit tests with no coverage or linting
+npm run test:unit – run only unit tests with no coverage or linting
 ```

 # [Code of Conduct](#CODE_OF_CONDUCT.md)